cladera/node-liquid-ffmpeg/README.md

       timeout: 30,
       // default priority for all ffmpeg sub-processes (optional, defaults to 0 which is no priorization)
       priority: 0,
-      // set a custom [winston](https://github.com/flatiron/winston) logging instance (optional, default null which will cause fluent-ffmpeg to spawn a winston console logger)
+      // set a custom [winston](https://github.com/flatiron/winston) logging instance (optional, default null which will cause liquid-ffmpeg to spawn a winston console logger)
       logger: null,
       // completely disable logging (optional, defaults to false)
       nolog: false
     });

 ### Auto-calculation of video dimensions
-Since ffmpeg does not support dynamic sizing of your movies, fluent-ffmpeg can do this job for you (using it's internal metadata-discovery).
+Since ffmpeg does not support dynamic sizing of your movies, liquid-ffmpeg can do this job for you (using it's internal metadata-discovery).
 The following size formats are allowed to be passed to `withSize`:

   * `320x?` - Fixed width, calculate height
   * `?x240` - Fixed height, calculate width